AI-Driven Marine Robotics: Emerging Trends in Underwater Perception and Ecosystem Monitoring: Emerging Trends

 \subsubsection{Tackling Annotation Bottlenecks With Weakly Supervised Learning:}

 Marine ecosystems exhibit extraordinary biodiversity, with over 800 hard coral species alone~\cite{dietzel2021population}, each requiring specialized taxonomic expertise to identify accurately (Fig.~\ref{fig:coral}).
-Traditional supervised learning approaches to recognize marine species require massive datasets with expert annotations, a prohibitively expensive and slow process that creates a scalability bottleneck.
+Traditional supervised learning approaches for marine species recognition rely on large, expertly-annotated datasets, a prohibitively expensive and slow process that creates a scalability bottleneck.
 This challenge has made the underwater domain a natural testbed for weakly supervised and few-shot learning approaches.

 The marine biology community's existing practice of point-based sampling, born from the Coral Point Count method~\cite{kohler2006coral}, has given rise to recent advances in weakly supervised learning, creating a rich ecosystem of techniques that extract maximum information from minimal expert input.
 Point-based annotation in the underwater domain typically describes randomly distributed or grid-spaced sparse points which are labeled by marine scientists~\cite{alonso2019coralseg}.
 This differs from standard computer vision domains, where it is common to have large datasets of images labeled with dense pixel-level labels.